flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/surf.md

   attractions.
 Students will enjoy surf lessons at nearby Huntington Beach.
   Renowned as Surf City USA, it's home to the world-famous US Open and other surfing championships, as well as some of the best surf in the United States.
-  Students will learn the skills to enjoy the ultimate California sport!
+  Students will learn the skills to enjoy the ultimate California sport and see some of California's most popular sights!
 activities-and-excursions: |-
   * Hollywood
   * Huntington Beach